On Inverse Problems, Parameter Estimation, and Domain Generalization: Towards mathematical theory of domain variation

 where $\ell(\hat{\mathbf{x}},\mathbf{x})$ is the loss (empirical risk).
 For the MSE loss $\mathcal{L}(\mathbf{x},\mathbf{x}_i) = \sum_{i=1}^{M}(\mathbf{x}-\mathbf{x}_i)^2$ the minimum is obtained at the arithmetic mean of the possible outputs,

-For the $\ell_1$ loss, the sum of absolute deviations $\ell(\hat{\mathbf{x}},\mathbf{x}_i) = |\hat{\mathbf{x}} - \mathbf{x}_i|$ the optimum is at the median of the expected outputs.
-This phenomenon is also referred to in the literature as ``regression to the mean" \citep{Elad:2023}, but normally in the context of having multiple restoration solutions in one domain due the ill-posed nature of the inversion task (see also Section~\ref{Sec4.3.2} below).
+For the $\ell_1$ loss, the sum of absolute deviations $\ell(\hat{\mathbf{x}},\mathbf{x}_i) = |\hat{\mathbf{x}} - \mathbf{x}_i|$, the optimum is at the median of the expected outputs.
+This phenomenon is also referred to in the literature as ``regression to the mean" \cite{Elad:2023}, but normally in the context of having multiple restoration solutions in one domain due to the ill-posed nature of the inversion task (see also Section~\ref{Sec4.3.2} below).
 Here, we emphasize that even if the restoration function is invertible in each domain \footnote{That is, in each domain the posterior is a delta function with nonzero probability for only one reconstruction.
 Therefore it is possible to perfectly reconstruct the signal from the measurement.} unless the sets are disjoint, domain randomization would directly lead to averaging over the possible outputs.
-Let us summarize the above conclusion in the following theorem, \begin{theorem}[Double Meaning Theorem] Given M domains $p(\mathbf{x}|\theta_i), \ i=1,...,M$ and a degradation process $p(\mathbf{y}|{\mathbf{x}})$, where the observation sets are not disjoint, i.e., $p_{\theta_i}(\mathbf{x}|\mathbf{y})$ have joint supports in the $\mathbf{y}$ input domain.
-Assuming an inversion model that is successfully trained by domain randomization, that is, the model is trained to minimize a cost function over all given and equiprobable domains, then the inversion output is expected to be such that it yields the minimal average expected loss over the possible outputs in the different domains.
-Mathematically speaking,
+Let us summarize the above conclusion in the following theorem, \begin{theorem}[Double Meaning Theorem] Let $p(\mathbf{x}|\theta_i), \ i=1,...,M$ be M domains, and $p(\mathbf{y}|{\mathbf{x}})$ be a degradation process, such that the observation sets are not disjoint, i.e., $p_{\theta_i}(\mathbf{x}|\mathbf{y})$ have joint supports in the $\mathbf{y}$ input domain.
+Let $\mathcal{F}(\mathbf{y})$ be an inversion model that is successfully trained by domain randomization.
+That is, the model is trained to minimize a cost function over all given and equiprobable domains, $P(\theta_i)=\frac{1}{M}, \ \forall i=1,...,M$, such that the model $\mathcal{F}$ is trained by minimizing the empirical loss

+where $m$ is the sample size.
+For $m$ large enough, the inversion output yields the minimal average expected loss over the possible outputs in the different domains,